 Rather than packing her own pyjamas I’m giving MissG a pair of my Qatar Airways Business Class pyjamas.
-She will pack them in her hand luggage, so can change into them on the plane as well as wear them as pyjamas while she is away.
-You can find a similar pair here:
+She will pack them in her hand luggage, so she can change into them on the plane as well as wear them as pyjamas while she is away.

 Toiletries for a teenager packing list for winter in Europe

 We are going light for toiletries even though she is checking luggage.